The Personal Project

 Have you ever wanted to build a guitar?
 Do you have a secret passion to write a play?
 Now is your chance!
 The personal project is your project to do what you want to do, to show the skills you have developed over the years in your subjects and through approaches to learning, and to apply them to an area or topic on which you decide.

-The personal project holds a place of special importance in the MYP, and thus it should be closely linked to the areas of interaction.
+The personal project holds a place of special importance in the MYP, and thus it should be closely linked to global context.
 Remember, you will be working on this project for an extended period of time, and your grade for the personal project is as important as any subject grade, so it needs to be something you really want to do.

 There are a wide variety of choices you could consider, such as: